π± oss β Claude Code Plugin¶

 - Thread analysis:

-.reports/analyse/thread/ - Health report:
+.reports/analyse/thread/ - Vitality report:

-.reports/analyse/health/ - Ecosystem report:
+.reports/analyse/vitality/ - Ecosystem report:

 .reports/analyse/ecosystem/